Evusma/Databricks_DE_associate/lakeflow_declarative_pipelines_vs_workflows.md

 ## Key Difference

-DLT = specialized for data pipelines (transformations + quality + lineage).
+Lakeflow Declarative Pipelines = specialized for data pipelines (transformations + quality + lineage).

-Workflows = general orchestration tool (runs DLT pipelines and any other tasks).
+Workflows = general orchestration tool (runs Lakeflow Declarative Pipelines pipelines and any other tasks).

 ## Example Use Case:

-Use DLT to create your Silver and Gold tables with expectations for data quality.
+Use pipelines to create your Silver and Gold tables with expectations for data quality.

 Use Workflows to:
-- Trigger the DLT pipeline,
+- Trigger the pipeline,
 - Run ML training on the Gold table,
 - Send notifications if something fails,
 - Refresh dashboards afterwards.

-## Languages Supported in DLT
+## Languages Supported in Lakeflow Declarative Pipelines

 SQL